garomonegro/html-css-jonas/README.md

     - Declaration or Style: e.g. `front-size: 20px;`
       - Property: e.g. `font-size`
       - Value: e.g. `20px`
+- Inline CSS: using the `style` attribute in the html code

 ### Good practices

+- Do not use Inline CSS

 ## Questions